ansys/pyturbowizard/doc/ConfigFile.md

 When running the script from outside Fluent, you can use the YAML file format for the configuration file.

-The configuration file serves as the input file for the boundary conditions and provides the the numeric and simulation setups needed to run the main script.
+The configuration file serves as the input file for the boundary conditions and provides the numeric and simulation setups needed to run the main script.
 Explanations follow of the configuration file's different sections.

 To run a single case study, the configuration file must contain a ```"launching"``` object to start a Fluent session.
 For more information, see [Launching options](#launching-options).

 ### Cases

-In the ```"cases"``` section, you can specify different case setups for the script to run.
+In the ```"cases"``` section, specify different case setups for the script to run.
 For example, you can specify different meshes and numerical settings.

 ```
  "cases": {